If you’ve been contacted by Southwest Credit Systems you’ll need to take action.

 This may be the single most important tip in dealing with any collection agency.

-If you make a promise to pay, either in a phone conversation or in writing, and you fail to follow through for any reason, the collection agency can use the broken promise as evidence against you in court.
+If you make a promise to pay and you fail to follow through, the collection agency can use the broken promise as evidence against you.

 Your mission will be to avoid making any promises of payments unless you are willing and financially able to follow through.